pubstack/pubstack.github.io/_posts/2023-10-03-build-your-network.md

 refimage: '/static/build_network/network.jpg'
 ---

-I'm writing this blog post as a partial output from the work done with James in the mentoring program.
+I'm writing this blog post as a partial output from the work done with James Mernim in the RHT's mentoring program.
 We reviewed a framework called the “7 careers skills’’ in which we focused on one specifically called ‘building your network’.

 ## Careers skills: Build your network